 Our attorneys have:

-- Guided companies through each aspect of CALEA compliance, including assessing the statute’s applicability to a particular business, formulating and filing compliance policies and petitioning for deadline extensions with the FCC and the FBI through the Flexible Deployment Assistance Program.
+- Guided companies through each aspect of CALEA compliance, including assessing the statute’s applicability to a particular business, formulating and filing compliance policies, and petitioning for deadline extensions with the FCC and the Federal Bureau of Investigation (FBI) through the Flexible Deployment Assistance Program.

 - Participated in the ongoing CALEA implementation proceeding before the FCC and continue to conduct negotiations with the FBI CALEA Implementation Section.
 We closely monitor law enforcement attempts to erode the information services exemption to CALEA.

 Our international security practice advises clients about foreign developments that could result in obligations affecting U.S. communications companies.
 We are closely watching the prospect of Senate ratification of the Council of Europe Convention on Cybercrime, which could require U.S. businesses to support foreign law enforcement investigations.
 Currently, the head of our International Telecommunications Practice is serving on the U.S. delegation to the Organization for Economic Cooperation Development (OECD) initiative to draft information-technology security guidelines.